block-core/blockcore/README.md

 - Support projects and teams that use the underlying technology.
 - Extend the technology by building developer and user tools
 - Provide a forum for developers and teams to collaborate and improve on the technology.
+- Build relationships with potential sponsors & partners to help boost the pace of development.

 **Blockcore principles**